CloudLabsAI-Azure/PowerBI-Embedded/Lab_Guide/labguide.md

      ![](media2/1/m121.png)

-   In this module, you have learned to embed a report in Read and Edit mode.

 ## Module 2: Embed Q&A (Question & Answer) for a Power BI dataset

 In this module, you will integrate the Q&A feature in Power BI to allow users to query the dataset using natural language.